-In East Hawaiʻi, Hawai‘i CC shares a campus with University of Hawaiʻi at Hilo (UHH) which consists of a 115-acre Main Campus and a 21-acre campus on Manono Street.
-To serve HawCC and the University, there are 51 major buildings and 36 portables, including classroom buildings, special facilities for student laboratories, a library and media center, numerous well equipped shops for use in trade and industrial courses, faculty offices, administration building, student services offices, a learning center with satellites, a campus center for student activities, an athletic complex, tennis courts, and playing field.
+In East Hawaiʻi, Hawai‘i CC shares a campus with the University of Hawaiʻi at Hilo (UHH) which consists of a 115-acre Main Campus and a 21-acre campus on Manono Street.
+To serve HawCC and the University, there are 51 major buildings and 36 portables, including classroom buildings, special facilities for student laboratories, a library, and a media center, numerous well-equipped shops for use in trade and industrial courses, faculty offices, an administration building, student services offices, a learning center with satellites, a campus center for student activities, an athletic complex, tennis courts, and playing field.
 The 110-acre University Agricultural Farm Laboratory is located in the Panaʻewa Agricultural Park.

 The College also serves West Hawaiʻi at UH Center Palamanui, with classrooms, a dining room/kitchen, computer lab, library, learning center, and administrative offices.

 Started in 1941 as the Hawaiʻi Vocational School, the College has provided access to higher education opportunities, trained a skilled workforce, and supported the economic development of the County.
 With the advancement in technology and expansion of educational opportunities into broader fields of technical training, the institution was renamed the Hawaiʻi Technical School in 1956.

 In May 1970, the institution joined the University of Hawaiʻi as a comprehensive community college with the name Hawaiʻi Community College.
 Other significant developments for the College were the offering of college degree classes in Kona beginning in 1982, and the establishment of the continuing education programs throughout the island of Hawaiʻi in 1992.